Vexera/documentation/docs/Music.md

 4. Queue up additional music using the `+play` command again!

 ### Searching a song
-If Vexera adds an incorrect song to the queue, you can either copy the correct song's URL and `+play` it, or you can try to use `+search <query>` to be able to select a song out of the first five YouTube results.
+If Vexera adds an incorrect song to the queue, you can either copy the correct song's URL and `+play` it, or you can try to use `+search <query>` to be able to select a song out of the first five results from our database.
 Just write the number of the wished song after issuing the command.

 ### Music sources
-Vexera can play music from YouTube, Spotify, SoundCloud, Bandcamp, Twitch, Vimeo and Mixer.
+Vexera can play music from Spotify, SoundCloud, Bandcamp, Twitch and Vimeo.
 The Spotify integration is only available with Vexera Premium.
 You can play singles, EPs and playlists.
-Please note that Spotify songs get played through YouTube and not through Spotify itself.
 You may hear a slightly or completely different version than expected.
 Additionally, albums are not yet supported but will be in the near future.
 As a Vexera Premium user you are also able to play a song from a custom url, for example `+play https://example.com/files/BrainPower.mp3`.

 ## Viewing the queue
 You can view the queue by running `+queue`.
 If your queue has multiple pages, you can view them by doing `+queue <page>`.<br/>